swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 You can opt out of this inference for a global-actor-isolated type by explicitly declaring that a protocol conformance is nonisolated.
-The following code example declares a nonisolated isolated conformance to `Equatable` in an extension:
+The following code example declares a nonisolated conformance to `Equatable` in an extension:

 ```swift
 @MainActor